zacharydonsky/gatsby-starter-netlify-cms/src/pages/about/index.md

     During our search for a candidate site in various locations, it has become quite evident that all components of our comprehensive HATS Model may not be essential or applicable.
 In other words, a one-size-fits-all approach may not be necessary.

     Accordingly, we recommend moving to a **Tailored HATS Model** approach whereby we provide only the essential components for delivering a complete temporary housing solution with supports.
-The model represents a comprehensiveframework designed to provide a significant amount of flexibility in providing a cost-effective, temporary, supportive housing solution that optimizes servicing the needs of our village members.
+The model represents a comprehensive framework designed to provide a significant amount of flexibility in providing a cost-effective, temporary, supportive housing solution that optimizes servicing the needs of our village members.
 Understanding the unique nature of different site profiles and locations, we acknowledge that a one-size-fits-all approach can possibly be unnecessarily constraining and/or costly.

     **The Tailored HATS Model** has a multitude of components that can be included or excluded to match the requirements influenced by the profile and location of a particular site.
 It focuses on ensuring a sustainable temporary solution is delivered while accommodating the diverse impacts of integration into the local community.
 Most importantly, it ensures a holistic assessment is undertaken to identify the essential components.